enekochan/insta360-go-firmware-tool/README.md

 Ambarella chips (A2, A7, A9, A12, H2 and others) like the GoPro Hero 3, SJCAM SJ7 and SJ8, Xiaomi Yi and Mi, DJI drones and many more.
 See a more detailed list [here](https://en.wikipedia.org/wiki/List_of_Ambarella_products).

+But this firmware is different because it also includes the charge case firmware.
+A detailed explanation of the firmware structure is described in the [docs](docs/README.md).

 Disclaimer
 ==========
 THE SOFTWARE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND.